 Read more about how Capgemini’s Cash Collections Assistant powered by Artificial Intelligence recently won the “best virtual agent solution” by AI Breakthrough.

 Dr. Adam Bujak is an expert in intelligent automation, business process transformation and strategic management.
-He heads Capgemini’s Business Services’ Intelligent Automation Practice, helping multinational clients to embrace the future of an augmented workforce in the front, middle, and back office.
+He heads Capgemini’s Business Services’ Intelligent Automation Practice, helping multinational clients to embrace the future of a digitally augmented workforce in the front, middle, and back office.